 The historic area may also attract other, more specialized visitors who are interested in particular activities or technologies showcased there.
-These could include followers of steam trains, working horses, or pioneer history.
+These could include followers of steam trains, working horses, or Indian arts.

 Other specialized groups of visitors may be those who come in particular organizational ways.
 School tours and European visitors may constitute large and important groups of users.
 “Adventure travel” groups may bring in additional people who would not necessarily travel on their own; indeed, the historic area seems particularly well suited to that industry’s style of travel.

 No matter how a particular visitor elects to use the historic area, the defining fact of the experience will be the same: A visitor will be able to spend a week here, and to travel through seven towns and seventy miles, and in all that time will never see a single car or a single electric light.

 We wouldn’t want the valley to be solely a destination for out-of-area visitors, however, no matter how good that might be for the local economy.
 It is important to ensure that the valley also serves the economic needs and value preferences of current local residents.
 Several steps could be taken with that in mind: